Numenns/Quantum-Machine-Learning-QML-/English/Machine_Learning/README.md

 # Disclaimer
-You can find resources and documentation about the topic, inside the [Content](./Content) folder, you will find additional documents in PDF format
+You can find resources and documentation about the topic, inside the [Content](./Content) folder, you will find additional documents in PDF format, all PDF are from  [shannonasmith/Machine_Learning_books](https://github.com/shannonasmith/Machine_Learning_books/tree/main)

 # About Machine Learning
 Machine learning focuses on developing algorithms and models enabling computers to learn from data and make predictions or decisions, there are three main types of machine learning: supervised, unsupervised, and the reinforcement one.